 Research is original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge and understanding.
 Development is the technical and commercial implementation of research findings.
-Research and development expenses are expensed as incurred.
+Research expenses are expensed as incurred.
+Development expenses that fully meet the criteria for the recognition of an intangible asset are capitalized as intangible asset.